mlopscommunity/community-survey/README.md

 Specifically, our goals are:
 * Develop a ~10 minute survey that provides a neutral, vendor-agnostic view of _who_ is in our community and _why and how_ MLOps is applied.
-* Publish an annual report on the `State of Data Science` based on the survey results
+* Publish an annual report on the `State of MLOps` based on the survey results
 * Survey 1,000 data science practitioners who are representative of the broader community (per year)
 * Provide open-source access to the (anonymized) data
 # Supporters and contributors